jasensk/enduro_fifo/README.md

 2. The synthesis constraints file for Vivado Design Suite Standard is located in scripts/ directory.
 3. The Makefile is located in sim/ directory.
 The Makefile has 3 targets (rtl, sim and syn), which needs to be run in sim/ directory
 4. Three .tcl scripts are located in scripts/ directory.
 They can eventually be used to run rtl compilation, simulation and synthesis with Vivado Design Suite Standard.
-5. A simle basic straight-forward direct testbench can be found in verif/ directory.
+5. A simple basic direct testbench can be found in verif/ directory.
 It can be use just for initial sanity check.